Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 What are the fees?

-S&P500 is eligible for Growth Mode pricing: 0.0086% taker / 0.0029% maker at the base tier.
-On a $6,547 trade, that’s roughly $0.56 taker or $0.19 maker — about 80% cheaper than standard perp rates.
-Fees decrease further with volume (14-day rolling tiers).
+Growth Mode pricing: 0.0086% taker / 0.0029% maker at the base tier.
+On a $6,547 trade, that’s ~$0.56 taker or ~$0.19 maker — about 80% cheaper than standard perp rates.
+Fees decrease further with volume tiers.

 Some xyz markets use USDH.
 S&P500 is margined and settled directly in USDC — no USDH conversion needed.
 Deposit USDC and trade.

-Start trading S&P500 on HyperLiquid →
+Start trading S&P500 on HyperLiquid → (this link gives you a trading fee discount)